 You’re expecting a baby girl!
 Congratulations!
 Having a girl is so wonderful and special.
 (I have 4, so I might be a little biased!).
 When you found out did flashes of pinks and purples, floral patterns and, lace and bows, fill your head for baby girl photos?

 As you prepare for your in home, lifestyle newborn photo session, what you dress baby girl in does matter.
 The goal is to highlight her and her details, not photograph outfits.
 So let’s chat about how to dress your baby girl for lifestyle newborn photos that you’ll cherish forever.

 Before we get specific, it’s important to remember that a well-fitting outfit is key.
-If the outfit is too big it can look sloppy and baby can get lost and overwhelmed in the photo.
-While sizing up and growing room is great for normal life, having something fit more snugly will make for better photos.
+If the outfit is too big it can look sloppy and your baby can get lost and overwhelmed in the photo.
+While sizing up and growing room is great for life with kids, having something fit more snugly will make for better photos.
 (At the end of the article I will share a couple of my favorite places to find something beautiful for your newborn portraits).

 Dress baby girl for newborn photos in neutral colors.

 There is nothing more classic than white, cream, tan, grey, or other neutrals.
 While this may seem “boring” the clean and classic feel will create timeless feeling photos.
 It will also help reduce the appearance of their redder or more yellow skin that fresh babies can have.
-(Think a pink can make baby look more red than she really is).
+(Think about how pink can make baby look redder than she really is).

 I know, I know, you wanted feminine.
 There are plenty of ways to still give your baby girl a feminine feel.
 But remember, we are photographing her, her tiny details, your love for your, your family, not the frilly outfits.